-Daewon was playing hooky for the afternoon from college and snowboarding at Purgatory Mountain just outside of Durango Colorado, making lazy laps through the terrain park as the snow wasn’t great that day.
-He’d been doing the same simple tricks most of the afternoon but on his last lap, the soft snow had refrozen and he caught the edge of the snowboard as he went off the lip of the jump.
-He landed beyond the transition of the jump on his back and lost consciousness; after he came to, he realized he couldn’t move his legs and that he was paralyzed.
-He was taken to the local hospital for surgery and a few days later was flown to a rehab hospital to begin advanced education in spinal cord injury life.
-Daewon sustained a complete spinal cord injury, at eleventh thoracic vertebra.
+Daewon was snowboarding at purgatory mountain just outside of Durango, Colorado.
+Snow conditions weren’t that great and he decided to take some laps through the terrain park.
+He’d been doing the same simple tricks most of the afternoon, but on his last lap, snow conditions had changed and he caught the edge of the snowboard as he went off the lip of the jump.
+He blew beyond the landing and smacked the ground with his back.
+After he came to, he realized he couldn’t move his legs and that he was paralyzed.
+He was taken to the local hospital for surgery and a few days later was flown to a rehab hospital to begin his long road to adjusting to life with a T-11 sci.

 $3,500.00 towards ReActive Adaptations Hammerhead bike